 2) Banjolele

-A typical Luna Banjolele 8” features a mahogany neck, a rosewood fretboard, 15.5” concert scale, 12-piece bracket, and 1-9/16” nut.
-It is tuned similarly to a concert ukulele.
+A typical Luna Banjolele 8” has a mahogany neck, rosewood fretboard, 15.5” concert scale, 12-piece bracket, and 1-9/16” nut.
+It’s tuned like a concert ukulele.

 FAQ on Concert Ukulele